doctorf18/gitskills/README.md

 This is his website: [Git course of teacher Liao](https://www.liaoxuefeng.com/wiki/896043488029600)

-Thanks for him very much.
+Thanks for him so much.

 ### Now I know a lot about git,and i can do a lot too.